kubernetes/contributor-site/content/en/blog/2023/sig-network-spotlight.md

 [meet]:https://github.com/kubernetes/community/blob/master/sig-network/README.md#meetings
 [kslack]:https://kubernetes.slack.com/

-**Multi-Network**
+_**Multi-Network**_

-Today one of the primary requirements for Kubernetes networking is to achieve connectivity between `Pods` in a cluster, satisfying a large number of Kubernetes end-users.
+Today one of the primary requirements for Kubernetes networking is to achieve connectivity between pods in a cluster, satisfying a large number of Kubernetes end-users.
 However, some use cases require isolated networks and special interfaces for performance-oriented needs (e.g. `AF_XDP`, `memif`, `SR-IOV`).
 There's a growing need for special networking configurations in Kubernetes in general.
-The Multi-Network project exists to improve the management of multiple different networks for `Pods`: anyone interested in some of the lower-level details of `Pod` networking (or anyone having relevant use cases) can join us in the Multi-Network community meetings and `#sig-network-multi-network` on Kubernetes Slack.
+The Multi-Network project exists to improve the management of multiple different networks for pods: anyone interested in some of the lower-level details of pod networking (or anyone having relevant use cases) can join us in the Multi-Network community meetings and `#sig-network-multi-network` on Kubernetes Slack.

-**Network Policy**
+_**Network Policy**_

 The `NetworkPolicy` API sub-group was formed to address network security beyond the well-known version 1 of the `NetworkPolicy` resource.
 We've also been